mihailthebuilder/fight-alerts-backend/README.md

 ~~Get Jenkins to pass the service test~~

-Set up env var that will decide whether service test uses `docker` or `localhost`

 Look into Cucumber/unit test interaction...
 - don't count test files in coverage results
 - how to split message belonging to either